Test and Trace Support Scheme

 - Must have a loss of income

-- Been issued with a unique 8 digit ID code from NHS Test and Trace service
+- Been issued with a unique 8 digit ID code from NHS Test and Trace service because you have tested positive for COVID-19;

 - Currently receiving one or more of the following benefits Universal Credit, Working Tax Credit, Income based ESA, Income based JSA, Income Support, Housing benefit or Pension Credit.
 (Please note Council Tax Reduction is not included)